The ad blocking paradox

 Why spend big CPMs on branded sites when I can get them on no-name sites?

-So where do the ads end up?
+When advertisers decide to chase users from site to site in search of lower rates, where do the ads end up?
 In a lot of cases, on pirate sites.
 Chris Castle points out that McDonald’s ads are running on sites that carry infringing song lyrics.

 Another example is BMW’s Response to Ads for Its Brands on Pirate Sites.
 Somehow, BMW advertising ended up running on an unlicensed album download page, on a site called mp3crank.
 Ad networks do respond to pressure from copyright holders and remove ads from known infringing sites, but snatching revenue from original content sites is still a major effect of tracking.